sourcegraph/about/handbook/product/design/metrics/amplitude-for-designers.md

 Often when exploring how a design impacts user actions, we need to determine if users who performed one action are more likely to trigger a specific event than users who did not.
 To chart this, we can create a segment of users who experienced the feature ('and who performed' My feature >= 1) and a segment who did not experience the feature ('and who performed' My feature = 0).

-> For example, if you would like to determine if users who viewed the homepage video are more likely to have view the sign-up page than those who do not, you would create two segments, one with 'who performed Home page video... >= 1 time' and one with 'who performed Home page video... = 0.
+> For example, if you would like to determine if users who viewed the homepage video are more likely to have view the sign-up page than those who do not, you would create two segments, one with "who performed Home page video... >= 1 time" and one with "who performed Home page video... = 0."
 Then change the type of chart from uniques to Active %.

 [View the example](https://analytics.amplitude.com/sourcegraph/chart/6w426co?source=workspace)